 If you don’t mind shelling out the big bucks for not just a serious home launch monitor, but a serious golf simulator as well, have a look at this.

-The Uneekor QED is a relatively new launch monitor to hit the market, and it has been received exceptionally well by golfers.
+The Uneekor QED has been received exceptionally well by golfers.
 In fact, it is considered a step above SkyTrak and nearly on par with top professional launch monitors like GCQuad and even TrackMan.

 Uneekor QED uses two high-speed cameras that record at over 3000 fps, along with advanced sensors, to track detailed parameters related to club path and ball impact.
 It delivers full performance on shots from 10 cm to 435 yards.